xLeachimx/SAC-Tello/README.md

 Notes:
 - It is best to use photos taken by the Tello itself.
-This helps to reduce the potential difference in distortion, resolution, and sapect ratio from affecting the accuracy of face recognition.
+This helps to reduce the potential difference in distortion, resolution, and aspect ratio from affecting the accuracy of face recognition.
 - It is possible to assign multiple images to a single name.
-This will increase accuracy of face detection.
+This will increase the accuracy of face recognition.
 - It may take a long time to encode all faces and so you should encode faces first, then use them.
-- As encoding faces takes a long time, it is recommended to encode first, then connect to the drone as encoding time may exceed the drone's autoshutoff limit.
+- As encoding faces takes a long time, it is recommended to encode first, then connect to the drone as encoding time may exceed the drone's auto-shutoff limit.
 - If a `FaceEncoder` object detects a face it does not recognize it will attribute the name `unknown` to it.
-- Detection is not a fast algorithm and while the HUD will attempt 30 frames per second, actual refresh rate varies with a number of factors.
+- With recent update (>= version 0.1.1) detection is capable of realtime performance 30fps, with reasonable hardware.
+- Face Recognition (which occurs after detection) uses a model (S-Face) which is designed for speed of recognition, however performance degrades with number of faces in frame and number of faces registered.
-- Face recongition in this package not entirely reliable and results may vary.
+- Face recognition in this package not entirely reliable and results may vary.

 ## Tello Remote Control